Global Product Manager Salary Guide: Where Do PMs Earn the Most? (June 2026)

 The "Balanced" Market

-The UK market is heavily centralized in London.
-While salaries are lower than in the US, the gap is partially offset by the cost of living (outside London) and stronger social safety nets (healthcare, pension).
+The UK tech market is heavily centralized in London.
+While absolute salary figures are lower than in the US, the wealth gap is partially offset by a lower cost of living outside the capital.

 4. Canada: The "Brain Drain" Arbitrage